Criminal Law Practice Concentration

 Criminal law and procedure is a fascinating area of study, preparing students for a wide range of career paths after graduation.
 Western New England University School of Law alumni work in all facets of the criminal justice system, as prosecutors and defense attorneys, in government and private practice.
-The concentration requires courses in criminal procedure and evidence, as well as additional courses in electives such as International Criminal Law, White Collar Crime, Post-Conviction Rights, and Juvenile Justice.
+The concentration requires foundational courses in Criminal Law and Evidence, as well as additional elective courses in several areas including International Criminal Law, White Collar Crime, Post-Conviction Rights, and Juvenile Justice.
 Students in the concentration also gain lawyering skills through their placement in an experiential learning environment.

-In addition to completing the foundational courses, students are required to take additional coursework sufficient to fulfill the balance of the 18 credits required for the concentration.
-Equivalent courses may be approved by the Concentration Advisor:
+In addition to completing the foundational courses, students are required to take 16 credits of coursework from the courses listed below.
+One course must be a skills course.

 - Criminal Law Prosecution Clinic*

 - Criminal Law Defense Practicum*

 - Critical Race Theory